 Electrocution happens in a variety of ways, including:

+- Contact with live wires and electrical equipment.
 Some electrocutions could be avoided if the wires or equipment were de-energized before a worker began work on them.

+- Contact with overhead power lines.
 Sometimes construction workers working on platforms, scaffolding, or other heights may be too close to power lines.
 If the construction worker touches the power line with his body or with an object, then electrocution can occur.
 Safety measures can be taken to make sure that construction workers have sufficient clearance from power lines or that power lines are de-energized before construction workers are close to them.

+- Working with machinery, lighting, or appliances.
 If the electricity is on while the construction worker is working with these things, then electrocution can result.

 The risk of electrocution may be greater among electricians, but it is not limited to electricians.
 Anyone who is working on a New York City construction site is at risk of getting hurt.
 This includes, but is not limited to: